Alessandro Nesta: Reggiana

 On 13 June 2023, Nesta was appointed manager of Reggiana on a one-year contract.
 His team finished 11th in Serie B in his only season.

 Monza

 On 12 June 2024, Serie A side Monza announced the appointment of Nesta as head coach, starting from 1 July.
 He replaced Raffaele Palladino, who had left for Fiorentina after helping the team to 12th place in their second season in the top flight.
 He missed the first game of the season against Empoli due to suspension, debuting on 24 August with a 1–0 home loss to a Genoa team led by fellow 2006 World Cup winner Alberto Gilardino.

 On 23 December 2024, Nesta was removed from his coaching post with immediate effect following a 1–2 loss to Juventus, the club's third consecutive loss, which left Monza at the bottom of the league table with just 10 points after 17 games.

-However on 10 February 2025, Nesta was again reappointed as AC Monza's head coach just after 7 weeks of sacking him.
+However, on 10 February 2025, Nesta was again reappointed as AC Monza's head coach just 7 weeks after being sacked.

+Avellino

+On 11 June 2026, Nesta was announced as the new head coach of Serie B club Avellino, signing a two-year contract.